Privacy Policy

 Automated decision-making takes place when an electronic system uses personal information to make a decision without human intervention.
 We are using automated decision-making in the following circumstances:

-1. Where it is necessary to perform the contract with you and appropriate measures are in place to safeguard your rights, in particular when we offer quotations or when you are in arrears with your obligations and our internal debt recovery system will send you warning letters.
+1. Where it is necessary to perform the contract with you and appropriate measures are in place to safeguard your rights, in particular when we offer quotations or when you are in arrears with your obligations and our internal debt recovery system will proceed with sending you warning letters.

-2. In limited circumstances, with your explicit written consent and where appropriate measures are in place to safeguard your rights.
+2. In limited occasions, with your explicit written consent and when appropriate measures are in place to safeguard your rights.

-If we make an automated decision on the basis of any particularly sensitive personal information, we must have either your explicit written consent or it must be justified in the public interest, and we must also put in place appropriate measures to safeguard your rights.
+In order to make an automated decision on the basis of any particularly sensitive personal information, we must first ensure that we have obtained your explicit written consent or that the decision is taken for the public interest, and in addition to this that we have put in place the appropriate measures to safeguard your rights.

-In such cases, you have the right to contact us to:
+In such cases, you have the right to contact us and request:

-(a) give you information about the processing of your personal data (please also below section in relation to your rights); and/or
+(a) to provide you with information about the processing of your personal data (please refer to the section below regarding your rights); and/or

-(b) request that one of our employees examines your application and obtain an explanation for the automated decision reached.
+(b) that one of our employees review your application and provide you with an explanation for the automated decision made.
 You also have the right to challenge such a decision.
-Following such a request, we will reassess your application, taking into consideration both the reasons that a particular automated decision was reached as well as your own point of view.
+Upon receiving such a request, we will reassess your application, taking into consideration, both the reasoning behind the automated decision and your perspective.

 DATA SHARING

-We may have to share your data with third parties, including third-party service providers and other entities in the group.
+We may have to share your data with third parties, including third-party service providers and other entities in the business group we belong to as a company.

-We require third parties to respect the security of your data and to treat it in accordance with the law.
+We require third parties to respect the security of your data and to treat them in accordance with the law.

-If we do, you can expect a similar degree of protection in respect of your personal information through contractual arrangements to observe confidentiality and data protection assuring they comply with data protection law and the GDPR.
+If we do, you can expect a similar degree of protection with respect to your personal information through contractual arrangements for the adherence to confidentiality and data protection ensuring that third parties comply with data protection law and the GDPR.

 Why might you share my personal information with third parties?

-We will share your personal information with third parties where required by law, where it is necessary to administer the commercial relationship with you or where we have another legitimate interest in doing so.
+We will share your personal information with third parties when required by law, when necessary for administering the commercial relationship with you or when we have any other legitimate interest in doing so.

 Which third-party service providers process my personal information?

-«Third parties» includes third-party service providers and other entities within our group.
+«Third parties» includes third-party service providers and other entities within the group we belong to.

-The following third-party service providers process personal information about you so that we perform our obligations or if we are legally required to do so, or if we are authorized under our contractual and statutory obligations:
+The following third-party service providers process personal information about you so that we perform our obligations or when we are legally required to do so, or when we are authorized under our contractual and statutory obligations:

 2. Garages and Automobile Repair and Maintenance Stations